sbaker-dev/ShapeObject/README.md

 All the features are held within a ShapeObject.
 It computes all the underlying geometry for a given shapefile once called so it is best to do this at the top of your file and set it equal to variable that then holds the underling ShapeObject class.
-Below is a simple example that prints the record held in the shapefile and the area of each polygon#
+Below is a simple example that prints the record held in the shapefile and the area of each polygon.

 ```python